Kazuma-Codes/Distributed-Log-Aggregation-Search-System/README.md

 └── scripts/         # Helper scripts
 ```

-## Contributing
-Please see `CONTRIBUTING.md` for guidelines.
-We use PRs and require all tests to pass in CI.

 ## License
 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full text.